 Reduce your toxin load - The ability to increase blood levels is linked to the body's ability to metabolize nutrients and remove toxins from the body.
 The spleen is also responsible for creating blood cells as well as immune function and it isn't a coincidince that women having difficulty with blood levels also have difficulty with infections (UTI and yeast infections being more common one in modern pregnancy) and viruses.

 Increase your green and body-cleansing foods, including herbal teas - This goes along the same lines as detoxification and reducing toxins.
-The dark leafy greans and all plant based foods allow all the organs to function at their optimal level.
+The dark leafy greens and all plant-based foods allow all the organs to function at their optimal level.
 Likewise, dark leafy greens are great sources of natural iron.
-Folate is found in most all the same foods that iron is found in (dark leafy greens being one of the main sources) and low folate levels will mimic anemia symptoms so be sure you're not actually low on quality foods and folate before reaching for a possibly unnecessary supplement.
-Folate is typically seen as the supplement folic acid, but don't be fooled - natural folate is digested differently and works differently than the synthetic form.
+Folate is found in almost all the same foods that iron is found in (dark leafy greens being one of the main sources) and low folate levels will mimic anemia symptoms so be sure you're not actually low on quality foods and folate before reaching for a possibly unnecessary supplement.
+Folate is typically seen as the supplement folic acid, but don't be fooled - natural folate is digested differently and works differently than the synthetic form (folic acid).
 You need folate to create new cells, including blood cells, so your anemia may be caused by a lack of greens and other folate-rich foods.
 Nettles and Red Raspberry Leaf are some of the best tonic (nutrient-rich) herbal teas and herbal foods to consume during pregnancy (and for the whole family).